pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 int rfid_get_ip_id()
 ```

-- `void rfid_set_loopback` - Connects Tx on Rx creating a loop, used for testing the reader
+- `void rfid_set_loopback` - Connects Tx on Rx, creating a loop.
+Used for testing the reader.
-- `void rfid_set_tari` - Sets the tari value on the IP core
+- `void rfid_set_tari` - Sets the Tari value on the IP core.
-- `void rfid_set_tari_boundaries` -  Sets the tari boundaries on the IP core
+- `void rfid_set_tari_boundaries` -  Sets the Tari boundaries on the IP core.
-- `int rfid_create_mask_from_value` - Generates the package mask based on the package received
+- `int rfid_create_mask_from_value` - Generates the package's mask based on the package received.
-- `int rfid_check_command` - Checks if the received command is valid and present on the EPC-GEN2 protocol
+- `int rfid_check_command` - Checks if the received command is valid and present on the EPC-GEN2 protocol.
-- `int rfid_get_ip_id` - Checks the currend address for the IP core
+- `int rfid_get_ip_id` - Checks the id of the IP core.

 ### `sender.c`

 [/main/fpga/software/rfid_test/helpers/functions/sender.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/software/rfid_test/helpers/functions/sender.c)

-This file is responsible for the functions of control of the sender peripheral, it has the functions that enable the peripheral, the ones that prepares the commands in the proper format to be sent to the tag and also the one that actually sends it. for more information they are presented below:
+This file is responsible for controlling the sender peripheral.
+It has functions that can enable the peripheral, properly format the commands in order to be sent to the tag and send the completed command.
+The code block below gives a little more insight on them.

 #### Sender functions